 This is the DeeperBlue.com Beginners Guide to Scuba Diving.
 We’ve put this guide together to help budding Scuba Divers understand what is required to get started.
 Part 2 of this series takes a look at What Every Diver Should Know About Training Agencies.

-What Every Diver Should Know About Training Agencies
+What Every Scuba Diver Should Know About Diving Certification

-In recent years, the International Standards Organization (ISO) have created standards for recreational diver training.
-These standards are also based on the C.M.A.S programs.
-External auditors have formed to examine applicants for a ISO accreditation in scuba diving.
+In recent years, the International Standards Organization (ISO) has created standards for recreational diver training.
+These standards are also based on C.M.A.S programs.
+External auditors have formed to examine applicants for an ISO accreditation in scuba diving.
 The European Underwater Federation and RSTC (Recreational Scuba Training Council) are the two largest.
-These organizations and the ISO standards has lead to further cooperation between training agencies.
+These organizations and the ISO standards have lead to further cooperation between training agencies.

 The major training/certification agencies